Muzietto/transformerz/haskell/faust-stack/README.md

 # faust-stack

-# add description of faust-stack here
+Reimplementing the work in Nilsson directory using mtl.

 # tests
-`stack test` from this dir
+`stack clean && stack test` from this dir